 Similarly, if you are using a script created by other user, keep in mind that it might stop working properly after a new release, so ask its creator to update it.

 Popstar DEVs provide a repository where script developers from the community may upload their scripts, allowing for other users to search and download them easily.

 If you are a script developer and want your script added to the repo, contact staff in our community servers.

 *.luac scripts in the following directory.
 The scan is not recursive; if the scripts are located in subfolders, they will not be detected:

-While 2Take1 is injected, go to Local Tab → Scripts, look for the name of the script and select it to load its features.
+While 2Take1 is injected, go to Local Tab → Scripts → (script name) → Run.
 You may access the features of the script in:

 - Local Tab → Script Features

 - Online Tab → Online Players → *choose a player* → Script Features